crespohector/welcome-to-mod-7/README.md

 * Projects that the student has already done before in previous modules.

 ## NPM Packages
-**Please Note, any outside curriculum NPM packages implemented without your PM's approval is a risk of having to refactor your code**
+**Please Note: Any outside curriculum NPM packages implemented without your PM's approval is a risk of having to refactor your code**

 * Any NPM package *(outside curriculum)* needs to be approved by your **Project Manager**
 * CSS frameworks *(Bootstrap, MaterialUI, etc.)* are **not allowed**